ICE in Courts

 Immigration Consequences of Crimes Summary Checklist

 IDP two-page checklist which summarizes the criminal offenses that might have immigration consequences for immigrant defendants.
-Includes summary of criminal bars relating to the DACA temporary administrative status program, as announced by DHS on November 20, 2014.
-(Last update: July 2017.)
+Includes summary of criminal bars relating to the DACA temporary administrative status program, as announced DHS on June 15, 2012 (Last update: July 2017.)

 Guides for Attorneys